KoenigSegg1992/KoenigSegg1992/README.md

 ### 🐵 0️⃣6️⃣ ♊ 0️⃣7️⃣ 🐵
 🏊 Swimmer 🏊

-> If we've only got this life
+> If we've only got this life,
 > Then this adventure more than I